Keyless Signing of Container Images using GitHub Actions

 cosign sign --yes --rekor-url "https://rekor.sigstore.dev/" ${{ steps.digest.outputs.image_sha }}

-The ${{ steps.digest.outputs.image_sha }} is the output of the step where you ran the actions to grab your container image digest, you will also notice i did specify the --rekor-url flag, this is needed for when you have your own private rekor instance.
+is the output of the step where you ran the actions to grab your container image digest, you will also notice I did specify the --rekor-url

-So its a must to set the rekor-url and fulcio-url flag if you have hosted your own private rekor and fulcio server.
+So it's a must to set the rekor-url and fulcio-url flag if you have hosted your own private rekor and fulcio server.

 If everything goes well, your signing workflow tlog output should look just like this, with information about the rekor tlog indexing number, the container image, SHA value of our image tag.